 SAAM Stories

-This blog post inaugurates a monthly Eye Level feature on our upcoming exhibition The Civil War and American Art.
-Curator Eleanor Harvey will be talking about many of the important intersections between American art and the Civil War.
-The exhibition will open November 16 and run through April 28, 2013.
+This blog post is part of a monthly Eye Level feature on our exhibition The Civil War and American Art.
+Curator Eleanor Harvey talks about many of the important intersections between American art and the Civil War.

 SAAM Staff